martinResearch/PySparseLP/readme.md

 	* L1 SVM (see [1])
 	* examples from the paper using LP for image processing ?

-* document the active-set *hack* for the chambole pock method.
+* document the active-set *hack* for the chambole pock method (in ChambollePockPPDAS?py).

+* finish coding the method by Conda (CondatPrimalDual.py)

 * create a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve by providing the problem known solution to the solver.